postmanlabs/labs-docs/_posts/02_pro/03_integrations/2017-05-04-pagerduty.md

 ### Viewing PagerDuty results

-The PagerDuty console immediately displays any incidents that result from the Postman Monitor.
-If the selected Monitor fails, you receive notifications on PagerDuty according to the formatting and business rules you’ve already set.
+The PagerDuty console will continuously update to display any incidents that result from your Postman Monitors.
+If the selected Monitor fails, you’ll receive notifications on PagerDuty according to the formatting and business rules you’ve already set.

 [![pagerduty results](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/pagerduty_results.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/pagerduty_results.png)